uwuclxdy/uwuweb/docs/project-functions.md

 ## /api/grades.php

-Grades API Endpoint - Handles CRUD operations for grade data via AJAX requests.
+Handles CRUD operations for grade data via AJAX requests.
 Returns JSON responses for client-side processing.
-Restricted to teacher role access.

 ### Grade Item Management:

-- `addGradeItem(): void` - Creates a new grade item for a specific class-subject based on request data.
+- `addGradeItem(): void` - Creates a new grade item for a specific class-subject using JSON request data
-- `updateGradeItem(): void` - Updates name, max points, and weight for an existing grade item based on request data.
+- `updateGradeItem(): void` - Updates name, max points, and weight for an existing grade item
-- `deleteGradeItem(): void` - Removes a grade item and all associated grades based on request data.
+- `deleteGradeItem(): void` - Removes a grade item and all associated grades
-- `saveGrade(): void` - Creates or updates a grade for a student on a specific grade item based on request data.
+- `saveGrade(): void` - Creates or updates a grade for a student on a specific grade item

-### Access Control Helpers:
+### Authorization Functions:

-- `teacherHasAccessToClass(int $classId): bool` - Verifies if the current teacher is assigned to the given class.
+- `teacherHasAccessToClass(int $classId): bool` - Verifies if the current teacher is assigned to the given class
-- `teacherHasAccessToGradeItem(int $itemId, int $teacherId): bool` - Verifies if the teacher is authorized to modify the given grade item.
+- `teacherHasAccessToGradeItem(int $itemId, int $teacherId): bool` - Verifies if the teacher is authorized to modify the given grade item
-- `teacherHasAccessToEnrollment(int $enrollId): bool` - Verifies if the current teacher is authorized to modify grades for the given enrollment.
+- `teacherHasAccessToEnrollment(int $enrollId): bool` - Verifies if the current teacher is authorized to modify grades for the given enrollment
-- `teacherHasAccessToClassSubject(int $classSubjectId): bool` - Verifies if the current teacher is assigned to the given class-subject.